-You build billions of new body cells each day and while you keep brain cells for life, you do build close to 1500 neurons a day and that’s what we want working for us.
-What creates them is you expanding yourself through play or education or experience.
-Or complaining.
-The choice is yours.
-It’s just a matter of: what do you want to be good at?
+We build billions of new body cells each day and while we keep brain cells for life, we do build close to 1500 neurons a day and that’s what we want working for us.
+What creates those connections is us expanding ourselves through play or education or experience.
+Or, we can just complain.
+The choice is ours.
+It’s just a matter of: what do we want to be good at?
 Because whichever things we do over the next year, our brain will be listening.

-Just watch how much easier it gets each week to find things for your list.
+As we move through this exercise, expect it that it’ll get easier to find things for your list.
 By the end of the month you won’t have enough time to write out all the stuff you’ve been noticing.
 That’s a great sign that the rewiring is working.

-So easy right?
-All you have to do is wake up, write down five things each morning that you’re genuinely grateful for and you’re done.
+It’s this easy: all we have to do is wake up, write down five things each morning that we’re genuinely grateful for and we’re done.
 Easy peasy.
-You’ve got this.
-As long as this is done sincerely, this absolutely will change you starting right away and that change will continue to the point where a year from now you won’t have the same mind you do now.
+We’ve got this.
+As long as this is done sincerely, this absolutely will change us starting right away and that change will continue to the point where a year from now you won’t have the same mind we do now.
 It’s gonna be awesome.

 Enjoy your day.
 I love you all.